Yoga is for everyone.

 practice this ancient art...

-- Basic principles on which pranayama practices are built, various techniques to improve lung capacity.
+- Basic principles on which these practices are built, various techniques to improve lung capacity.

 - Understand cleansing techniques to clear impurities from body mind complex

-- Mastering Pranayama practices as given by Ancient text of Hatha Yoga.
+- Mastering Pranayama practices as per Ancient text of Hatha Yoga.

 - Usage of chanting as part of breathing technique